-Particularly for academic internships, we encourage you to distinguish between an internship and a part-time job.
-In general, an internship provides a learning opportunity for the student to acquire new skills or knowledge during the internship period.
+We encourage you to distinguish between an internship and a part-time job.
+In general, an internship provides a learning opportunity for the student to acquire new skills or knowledge related to their academic discipline.
 A part-time job generally involves tasks that a typical part-time employee has performed in the past such as answering the phone, filing, or handling customer requests.

 To attract students to your internship opportunities, be sure to include: